Subarachnoid Haemorrhage Negligence Claims

 • Therapy, equipment and aids

-If you believe that you have the right to make a subarachnoid haemorrhage claim, it’s very important that you seek advice from a lawyer that specialises in these cases as early as you can.
-This is due to the fact that there are some strict time limits on when you can make a claim.
+If you believe that you have received negligent care, it’s very important that you seek advice from a lawyer who specialises in these cases as early as you can.
+This is due to the fact that there are strict time limits on when you can make a claim.

-In general, you can usually make a subarachnoid haemorrhage claim within three years from the date that the incident occurred or the date that you were first aware that you had suffered a significant injury or illness due to medical negligence.
+In general, you can usually make a subarachnoid haemorrhage claim within three years from the date that the incident occurred, or the date that you were first aware that you had suffered a severe brain injury or illness due to medical negligence.
+While some exceptions may apply - such as when claiming on behalf of someone who lacks the mental capacity to claim - it is best to speak to a solicitor at your earliest opportunity to start the process.

-As part of the clinical negligence claims process, it is often possible to obtain an apology for clients from the healthcare trust; however, not always.
+As part of the medical negligence claims process, it is often possible to obtain an apology for clients from the healthcare provider, but the Court cannot order this.
+The only thing the Court can do is award compensation.

 Talk to Us